Pausa Records

-Pausa Records was a record label, active c.
-1975–1986, which mainly issued jazz albums.
+Pausa Records was an American record label, active circa 1975–1986, which mainly issued jazz albums.

-The company's name came from the fact that it was from the United States division of the Italian record company Produttori Associati (PA-USA.)
-In Italy, Produttori Associati was best known for soundtrack albums from Italian films.
+The company's name came from the fact that it was from the United States division of the Italian record company Produttori Associati (PA-USA).
+In Italy, Produttori Associati was best known for soundtrack albums of Italian films.
 The label also released a few recordings by Italian progressive rock artists such as Maxophone.
 Many of its releases were reissues of MPS Records recordings.

 In 1990, the label lost a $4 million lawsuit for failure to pay royalties.